mirzokir/parser_CEMC/README.md

 The goal of this project is to:

-* automate SEMS data preparation
+* automate CEMC data preparation
 * reduce processing time from months to minutes
 * avoid manual errors
 * provide a stable, repeatable, and reliable workflow